Tag Archives: Mick Burton

 Fathers’ Day card, from my daughter Kate, painted by my grandson Lucas.
 Mick Burton, continuous line artist.

-Kate is a professional artist and film maker (see my post of 2 February 2016 – “BB” by Kate Burton, Glasgow film maker, at London Short Film Festival), and three year old Lucas receives plenty of encouragement to make pictures.
+My daughter Kate is a professional artist and film maker (see my post of 2 February 2016 – “BB” by Kate Burton, Glasgow film maker, at London Short Film Festival),

 Lucas also squeezes paint tubes directly onto a piece of card to create mixes of paint, before Kate provides another piece of card to squash the paint.
 There is a sort of ink blot “butterfly” copy effect.